 , to the VLAN group.

-list displays the names of all existing VLANs and VLAN groups.
+list in the BIG-IP Configuration utility displays the names of all existing VLANs and VLAN groups.

 Each self IP address has a feature known as port lockdown.
 Port lockdown

 is a security feature that allows you to specify particular UDP and TCP protocols and services from which the self IP address can accept traffic.
 By default, a self IP address accepts traffic from these protocols and services: